eXpOSNitc/expos-docs/docs/support-tools/docker-setup.md

 ## Install and setup Docker on host machine

-Follow the instructions available [here](https://docs.docker.com/get-docker/) to install docker on your machine.
+Follow the instructions available [here](https://docs.docker.com/get-docker/){ target="_blank" } to install docker on your machine.

-You could also go through the [:material-docker: Docker quick start quide](https://docs.docker.com/get-started/) to know more about Docker .
+You could also go through the [:material-docker: Docker quick start quide](https://docs.docker.com/get-started/){ target="_blank" }  to know more about Docker .

 !!! warning
     The following has **not** been tested on _Windows_.